BryanJacobs/FIDO2Applet/docs/security.md

 If they can forge traffic to the authenticator, they could hard-reset it, wiping your keys.

+### An attacker can man-in-the-middle traffic to and from my authenticator

+This threat scenario is explored in depth elsewhere, but in brief:

+- The CTAP2.1 `credManagement` functions are protected using the PIN as a private key, so a MITM cannot just delete your credentials
+- The authenticator reset function is anonymous and could be performed by a MITM
+- Setting a PIN for the first time is not secure over a compromised channel
+- Creating new credentials and getting assertions over a channel with an active MITM will reveal the first sixteen bytes of the SHA256 of your PIN, which is all that FIDO2 uses.
+You'll need to change your PIN after this happens

 ### An attacker has malware on the machine I'm using with my authenticator